8 Effective Practices for Women's Digital Development

 6. Partner with the power brokers

 Millions of women cannot use technology due to cultural and social norms that keep them offline.
-So you need to work closely with those in power and create compelling usage scenarios for women.
+You need to work closely with those in power and create compelling usage scenarios for women.
 Use cases need to include a direct benefit at the household and community level.
-We have been extremely successful in working with husbands, fathers, religious leaders, parents, and in-laws, and employers, to find agreed-upon use scenarios.
+We have been extremely successful in working with husbands, fathers, religious leaders, parents, in-laws, and employers to find agreed-upon use scenarios.

 7. Provide content by and for women

 Create content by and for women.
-If there is no content of interest to women, find it or create it!
+If there's no content of interest to women, you need to find it or create it!
 Otherwise, there is no use case.
 When evaluating the Talking Book usage statistics for MEDA’s Greater Rural Opportunities for Women (GROW) project, Amplio found that messages recorded by women health and agriculture experts performed better with women farmers.